Competitive prices for top quality

 Sunlight: Grows best in full sun to partial shade.
 Ensure the plants receive sufficient light for optimal growth and flowering.

-Sow them shallowly—about 0.5 cm deep is sufficient.
+Sow them shallowly – about 0.5 cm deep is sufficient.
 They need some light to germinate.

-A temperature of 18–22°C (64–72°F) is ideal for germinating freesia seeds.
+A temperature of 18–22°C is ideal for the germination of freesia seeds.

 Depending on the conditions, the seeds will germinate within 2 to 4 weeks.